MicrosoftDocs/azure-video-indexer/azure-video-indexer/update-your-azure-video-indexer-account-and-migrate-assets.md

 ---
-title: Update your Azure Video Indexer account and migrate assets
+title: Update your Azure AI Video Indexer account and migrate assets
-description: Azure Video Indexer (AVI) used Azure Media Services (AMS) for encoding, packaging and streaming of media assets.
+description: Azure AI Video Indexer (AVI) used Azure Media Services (AMS) for encoding, packaging and streaming of media assets.
 AMS announced that it's retiring on June 30, 2024.
 Therefore, AVI is removing the dependency on AMS.
-As described in the update and migration guide azure-video-indexer-retirement-guide.md, your Azure Video Indexer account needs to be updated.
+As described in the update and migration guide azure-video-indexer-retirement-guide.md, your Azure AI Video Indexer account needs to be updated.
 During the update, you'll have the opportunity to opt in to having the AVI product team migrate your assets for you.
 If you don’t opt in during the update process, your assets won’t be migrated. ms.topic: conceptual ms.service: azure-video-indexer ms.date: 02/15/2024